erszcz/msc-thesis/dfly-multiboot.md

 That program is called _the bootloader_ and is responsible for loading the operating system.

-Usually, a bootloader is crafted towards a particular operating system and hardware platform, as is the case with `loadlin`[^ft:loadlin] or LILO[^ft:lilo] for Linux or `loader` for systems from the BSD family.
+Usually, a bootloader is crafted towards a particular operating system and hardware platform, as is the case with `loadlin`[^ft:loadlin] or LILO[^ft:lilo] for Linux, or `loader` for systems from the BSD family.

 [^ft:loadlin]: `loadlin` was a bootloader common in the early days of Linux,
                when it was used to load the kernel from a DOS or pre-NT Windows